lucas1richard/profile/ReadMe.md

 # Richard Lucas Profile

-This page will showcase my portfolio
+This page will showcase my resume and portfolio